-1. The prospective employee will be given a conditional offer of employment conditioned upon the successful completion of a background check.

-- 2. A background check may be conducted.
-If the prospective employee passes this part of the screening process, he or she may be required to take a medical exam - 3.
+- 1. The prospective employee will be given a conditional offer of employment conditioned upon the successful completion of a background check.
+The background check will comply with applicable law, and any adverse information obtained will be handled consistent with applicable law. - 2.
+A background check may be conducted.
+If the prospective employee passes this part of the screening process, he or she may be required to take a medical exam. - 3.
 Upon successful completion of the background check and medical exam, both where and as required, the following steps will be taken: - (a) The General Manager, or his/her designee, will send an offer letter to the prospective employee, which must be signed and returned. - (b) A start date is coordinated with the Human Resources department. - (c) The prospective employee will be given an orientation interview covering the information identified in Section 2.3.2 of these Policies and Procedures.

-Section 2.3.
-New Employee Orientation
+Section 2.3 New Employee Orientation